MaxLangleyIV/Text-Time-Parser/README.md

 # Text-Time-Parser
- Python script to calculate durations from a text file containing time-stamps.
+A simple Python script to calculate durations from a text file containing time-stamps.